Some of the links on this site are affiliate links. Read our full disclaimer here.

-The FarmFundr platform is set up using a traditional crowdfunding model.
-Brandon and the rest of the FarmFundr team source and vet deals before offering them to investors.
+- The FarmFundr team sources and analyzes deals before offering them to investors.
 Once the deals have made it through due diligence, they are listed on the platform and investors choose whether to invest and how much.

 - Each listed farm on the platform will have extensive information for investors to browse.
 This includes an in-depth look at the property, where the risks are in the project, and the target IRR for investors.

-Each listing also has an expected holding period which typically ranges from 1 – 7 years.
+- Each listing also has an expected holding period which typically ranges from 1 to 7 years.
 Investors should be prepared to hold their investment for at least this long as there is no secondary market to sell out early.

 Most deals also include equity investment from FarmFundr.
 This demonstrates that they stand behind the deals that they source and are willing to put their own money into them.
 In man cases, the farms offered on the platform have been owned by the company's CEO for a number of years.
 During this period he typically works on getting the farms ready for investors and investing in optimizing the operations.